BootcampersCollective/5340CoffeeShop/README.md

 * To initially begin working on the project, you'll need to first reach out to Charlie Beck on [Slack](https://bootcamperscollective.com) to be added to the team.

-* Once you have been added to the team, clone the repository to your machine making sure to develop of of the development branch.
+* Once you have been added to the team, clone the repository to your machine.
  - To do this run the following:
  - git clone <insert url>
- - git checkout -b development
- - git pull origin development

 * Next, you will need to install dependencies:
     - yarn